 Key insights about the government fee‑for‑service sector

 Figure 3.
 Key insights and recommendations to increase investment opportunities between the ICNRM and the government fee-for-service sectors.

 Linking ICNRM organisations and individuals to new economic opportunities and diversified employment markets requires additional business and employment support structures and processes (see Figure 4).
 Government can support and enable cross‑sector investment in ICNRM via the recommendations set out below.
 Such support may result in investor outcome from the philanthropic, corporate, and government fee-for-service sectors, as well as ICNRM organisations and individuals.

 Outcomes for investors might include:

-Outcomes for ICNRM organisations and individuals
+Outcomes for ICNRM organisations and individuals may include:

 Business support for ICNRM organisations such as Prescribed Bodies Corporate will assist them to better access fee-for-service and other diverse business opportunities.

 Individuals and groups working in the ICNRM sector will benefit from employment support to better scope and access employment and income-generating opportunities in both ICNRM and their local economies.

 Figure 4.
 Recommendations how government can enable investment in ICNRM.

 The CSIRO project team included Kirsten Maclean (project leader), Marcus Barber, Taryn Kong, Jane Addison, and Marlee Hutton.
 The project was guided by an Indigenous-led Steering Committee chaired by Ricky Archer from the North Australian Indigenous Land and Sea Management Alliance and representatives from the Kimberley Land Council, the Northern Land Council, Kalan Enterprises, Kowanyama Aboriginal Land and Natural Resource Management Office, Bush Heritage Australia and the Australian Land Conservation Alliance.